 Once you’ve got the temperature right, then you’ll allow the curing process to take place and then store it appropriately after the process is done.

 Do you have a stand-up shower that you just don’t use regularly?
 I know some people have stand-up showers in their guest bathrooms or in basements, that they don’t use daily.

-Well, if you are one of these people, then consider putting your sweet potatoes in a bucket inside of your shower.
+Well, if you are one of those people, then consider putting your sweet potatoes in a bucket inside of your shower.
 If it is glassed in, this will work even better as this helps hold in the heat and humidity.

-Next, you’ll put the heater inside of the shower and add a bucket of water to help provide the necessary humidity.
+Next, you’ll put the heater inside the shower and add a bucket of water to help provide the necessary humidity.

 Again, be sure to put a thermometer in the shower with the sweet potatoes so you can be sure to monitor the temperatures and adjust the conditions accordingly if you have too little or too much heat.

 Once you have the conditions just right, allow the curing process to take place.
 Then store the potatoes appropriately when the process is finished.

 This is a really simple idea, but in theory, it is very simple and should work.
 You just need a basic plastic bag to place a single layer of sweet potatoes in the bag.